Welcome, Faculty and Staff!

 Career Development in the Classroom

-Due to staffing constraints during the Fall 2020 semester, the Career Development Center staff is unable to deliver in-class presentations.
-So that your students’ career development can remain on track, we’ve developed assignments that you can incorporate into your classes and presentations you can facilitate with discussion guides.
+Option 2 - Self-Guided Assignments and Presentations: These assignments were developed for incorporation into your classes including presentations you can facilitate with discussion guides.
 Please see details below and contact Trish Shafer at email@example.com with any questions and NOTE: all assignments are written for you to easily copy and paste into Canvas.

 Presentations with Discussion Guides and/or Knowledge Checks: